-If the current supply to the control unit is cut (battery disconnected), the control unit will have to be reprogrammed as the control unit memory will be erased.
+If the battery is disconnected the control unit will have to be re-programmed as the memory would be erased.

 Drive the car in each gear (first gear not necessary) for approximately 8 seconds.

 The gear change indicator light will flicker once (0.5 seconds), as each gear is programmed.